Avianca

 Avianca S.A. (acronym in Spanish for Aerovías del Continente Americano S.A.; lit.
-'Airways of American Continent S.A.'), stylized as avianca since October 2023, is the largest airline in Colombia.
+'Airways of the Americas Inc.'), stylized as avianca since October 2023, is the largest airline in Colombia.
 It has been the flag carrier of Colombia since December 5, 1919, when it was initially registered under the name SCADTA.
 It is headquartered in Colombia, with its registered office in Barranquilla and its global headquarters in Bogotá and main hub at El Dorado International Airport.
 Avianca is the flagship of a group of airlines of the Americas, which operates as one airline using a codesharing system.
 Avianca is the largest airline in Colombia and second largest in South America, after LATAM of Chile.
 Avianca and its subsidiaries have the most extensive network of destinations in the Americas.
 Before the merger with TACA in 2010, it was wholly owned by Synergy Group, a South American holding company established by Germán Efromovich and specializing in air transport.
 It is listed on the Colombia Stock Exchange.

 Through SCADTA, Avianca is one of the world's oldest extant airlines and dates its founding to 1919.
 It became a member of Star Alliance on June 21, 2012, after a process that lasted approximately 18 months from the initial announcement of its invitation to join the alliance.
 On May 10, 2020, Avianca filed for Chapter 11 bankruptcy in a court in New York City, and liquidated its subsidiary Avianca Perú, due to the COVID-19 pandemic crisis.